atomdog/listening_post/devnotes.md

 - [x] Streamline initialization
 - Inefficiences in creating targets (repeated calls to user increases API activity)
 - [ ] Complete runtime (IN PROGRESS)
 - Non-initialization collection and management of snapshots, timings, and analysis
 - [ ] Ensure key uniqueness and persistency in DB / [target library](targetlib.py) (IN PROGRESS)
 - Non-initialization collection and management of snapshots, timings, and analysis
 - [ ] Data request form (IN PROGRESS)
-- HTML page for custom data retrieval/analysis requests plus autonomous visualizations
+- [ ] HTML page for custom data retrieval/analysis requests plus autonomous visualizations
 ### Recent progress
- See (IN PROGRESS)
+- Tons of bugs fixed in [acquisition authority](aquisition_authority.py)
+- Renamed and reorganized
+- Began analysis
+- Included smaller subsection for quick turn-around on analysis
 ### General Notes
-Moving more slowly than intended, collecting data nonetheless, improving system robustness.
+- Moving more slowly than intended, collecting data nonetheless, improving system robustness.
-Hosting plus SSL secured for webpage.
+- Hosting plus SSL secured for webpage.
+- Some temporary changes to authority just to focus for the pitch
 ## Thursday, March 31, 2022

 ## Thursday, April 5, 2022